A Tree Grows in Brooklyn (novel): Characters

 Mary Frances "Francie" Nolan is the protagonist.
 The novel begins when Francie is 11 years old.
 The rest of the novel tells of Francie's life until she goes to college at 17.
 Francie grows up in Brooklyn in the early twentieth century; her family is in constant poverty throughout most of the novel.
 Francie shares a great admiration for her father, Johnny Nolan, and wishes for an improved relationship with her mother, hardworking Katie Nolan, recognizing similar traits in her mother and herself that she believes are a barrier to true understanding.
 The story of Francie traces her individual desires, affections, and hostilities while growing up in an aggressive, individualistic, romantic, and ethnic family and neighborhood; more universally it represents the hopes of immigrants in the early twentieth century to rise above poverty through their children, whom they hope will receive "education" and take their place among true Americans.
 Francie is symbolized by the tree of heaven that flourishes under the most unlikely urban circumstances.
 Some argue that the novel's wild success is a result of the memoir style that allows us to see her thoughts and story from such an intimate perspective.

 Katie Rommely Nolan is Francie's mother and the youngest of her parents' four daughters.
-She is a first-generation immigrant with a despicable father and an angelic mother who emigrated from Austria.
+She is a first-generation immigrant with a tyrannical, mean father and a stoic, devout, old-world mother who emigrated from Austria.
 She married Johnny Nolan when she was only 17 years old.
 Katie is a hardworking, practical woman whose youthful romanticism has been replaced by a frigid realism that often prevents her from sympathizing with those who love her most.
 She runs her home in such a way that her children are able to enjoy their childhood despite their extreme poverty.
 Because Johnny is an alcoholic and can rarely hold down a job, Katie becomes the family breadwinner by cleaning apartment buildings.
 Johnny, however, is more attuned to Francie's hopes of graduating from high school and becoming a writer.
 As Francie matures and develops an inclination toward academia, Katie realizes she is more devoted to Neeley than to Francie.
 Katie becomes pregnant just before Johnny dies and survives on her own until she agrees to marry Sergeant Michael McShane, a pipe-smoking local policeman-turned-politician.